Omokehinde-hub/AWS-Session/README.md

 > For this project, we'll have to set up an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) for our EC2 & that would be our `DOMAIN`

 3. Initialise and start the project
+   -Ensure to expose the public ip address to the port open i.e :3000
 ```
 npm install
 npm run start